nzjunaid/test_mailgun/README.md

 The above api retrieves the last entry of the file.

-For  Get Api('get xth content'),give  a get request to "localhost:8080/getxthcontent?x=3" with any integer value of x as a parameter.
+For  Get Api which is used to get the xth content from the file , give  a get request to "localhost:8080/getxthcontent?x=3" with any integer value of x as a parameter.

 ```

 	curl -XGET localhost:8080/getxthcontent?x=3

 ```

 The above api retrives the xth entry from the file.